 | Symptom | Possible Cause | Recommended Action | Frequency of Check |

-| Stiffness or difficulty walking | Arthritis or joint issues | Gentle exercise, joint supplements, vet visit | Weekly observation, vet every 6 months |
+| Stiffness or difficulty walking | Arthritis or joint issues | Gentle exercise, joint supplements, vet visit | Weekly vet every 6 months |

 | Difficulty climbing stairs | Muscle weakness or joint pain | Short walks, ramps, soft bedding | Daily observation |

-| Bumping into furniture | Vision decline, cataracts, glaucoma | Eye checkup, brighter lighting, vet exam | Monthly observation, vet annually |
+| Bumping into furniture | Vision decline, cataracts | Eye checkup, brighter lighting, vet exam | Monthly vet annually |

 | Not responding to calls | Hearing loss | Use hand signals, visual cues | Daily observation |

-| Increased thirst or urination | Kidney or diabetes issues | Blood tests, diet adjustment, vet consultation | Monthly weight/urine check |
+| Increased thirst or urination | Kidney or diabetes issues | Blood tests, diet adjustment, vet consult | Monthly weight/urine check |

 | Appetite changes | Organ issues, dental pain | Vet check, soft food, dental care | Weekly food monitoring |